 The trouble was that “making Prince black” was the only way Warner Bros. knew how to sell him.
-When For You was released on April 7, 1978, the label struggled to get it reviewed in mainstream (again, read: white) publications; the only consistent national coverage came from African American-oriented teen magazines like Right On!, Soul Teen, and Black Beat.
+When For You was released on April 7, 1978, the label struggled to get it reviewed in mainstream (read: White) publications; the only consistent national coverage came from Black-oriented teen magazines like Right On!, Soul Teen, and Black Beat.
 To be fair, some of the blame for Prince’s initial failure to cross over rested with his material: as many reviewers have observed, despite Prince’s protestations and aside from a few unusually muscular guitar parts, the majority of For You fits squarely in the Black soul and funk traditions.
 With one key exception, that is: the very last track, “I’m Yours.”

-“I’m Yours” starts out as another funk song, with a syncopated drumbeat and some distinctly Larry Graham-influenced slap bass.
+“I’m Yours” starts out as another funk song, with a syncopated drumbeat and some distinctly Larry Graham-ian slap bass.
 After just a few measures, however, the song morphs abruptly into pure arena rock; its fiery, multi-tracked guitar riff sounds more like it belongs on an early Foreigner record than on the debut album from “the next Stevie Wonder.”
-The effect is jarring, but not in a bad way: listening to For You in retrospect, this is one of the few moments when Prince’s genre-bending later persona comes into sharp focus.
+The effect is jarring, but not in a bad way: listening in retrospect, this is one of the few moments of For You when Prince’s genre-bending later persona comes into sharp focus.
 Certainly, Prince seemed to recognize the rock-inflected sound of “I’m Yours” as his future musical direction.
 In the years to come, he would shift further and further away from conventional R&B, finally breaking through to the rock market with 1980’s Dirty Mind.

 All of which is not necessarily to say that fans of hard rock in 1978 would have dug “I’m Yours” if they’d had the chance.
 You’ll notice that the group I referenced for comparison was Foreigner, who have never exactly been synonymous with raw heaviosity.
 At the same time, even those listeners who’d bought that band’s self-titled 1977 debut (or similar M.O.R. rock records of the era, such as the debut albums by Boston and Toto) probably would have found Prince’s riffage a bit too heavy, and his vocals–still the same fragile falsetto as on ballads like “Baby”–excessively light in the loafers.
 The fact is, Prince was doing something that hadn’t been done before, blurring the lines of both race and gender presentation; most listeners in the late 1970s would have lacked the proper aesthetic framework to make sense of it.
 Even today, opinions seem split on whether “I’m Yours” works or whether it’s a muddled, awkward attempt at blending two discrete genres.